EdgarO93/ReduxStore/README.md

 After downloading this repository, go into the folder of this project.
 Then run npm install or i.

 ### Usage
 Make sure to have MongoDB installed.
-Then you can run npm start to run the application and create a production build.
+Then you can run npm develop to run the application and create a production build.
+Use npm run seed to add the store products and user profile.
 You can also use a program such as ROBO 3T to view the MongoDB collection.
 You can also visit the Heroku link above to see the deployed site.

 ### Contributing
 Feel free to fork or clone this repo and make your own versions.